tanaikech/ImgApp/README.md

 ![](images/demo2.gif)

 This is a demonstration for this method.
-As a sample. at first, the size of source image is retrieved using ``getSize()``.
+As a sample, at first, the size of source image is retrieved using ``getSize()``.
 Then, the source image is resized by the inputted width. **The play speed is the real time.**

 This sample image is created by [k3-studio](http://k3-studio.deviantart.com/art/Chromatic-lituus-415318548).